 Why do the ASA24 and ACT24 recalls take so long to complete?

-Similarly, each person’s activity throughout the day is different, and the ACT24 recall is designed to give a full picture of how you spent your day from when you woke up to when you went to bed.
-Even things like walking the dog, watching TV, or doing chores are important.
+Similarly, each person’s activity throughout the day is different, and the ACT24 questionnaire is designed to give a full picture of how you spent your day from when you woke up to when you went to bed.
+Things like walking the dog, watching TV, or doing chores are all important.
+We know your time is valuable, and we really appreciate you sticking with the questionnaires.
+Your responses help improve research on health and wellbeing for your generation and future generations too.
+Thank you!

 How can I learn about the results of the study?